nwcourses/nwcourses.github.io/COM421/week10.md

 - your `Graph` should also have a `dijkstra()` method.
 This should take the `start` and `end` nodes as parameters and implement the algorithm:

     - You'll need a `cur_node` variable representing the current node, and a priority queue containing the nodes to still be processed.
+    - Set the distance on the start node to 0.
     - Loop until we've either reached the end node or there are no more nodes to be processed in the priority queue.
     - When looping through the edges of a node, only add the `end` node of the edge if the end node's `used` boolean is `False`.
+    - When considering a neighbour node, update its distance if it's lower via the current node than its existing distance.
     - After looping through the edges, you should then select the new current node using `heappop()` and set the current node's `used` boolean to `True` so it will not be considered again.

 Use a `deque` to loop back from end to start once you've found the route, e.g: